Awesome CI by Meghan at TDA!

 “What?”
 Unsurprisingly, everyone asks me.

 “What?”
 I answer back without missing a beat.
 A short silence follows my answer but I keep my cool in my best imitation of Fred’s mannerism.
-To my surprise this time, it actually works and they drop it.
+To my surprise, it actually works this time and they drop it.

 “Someone has managed to mollify The Captain?”
 James says, thoroughly surprised.